AllanConstanza/Photography-Portfolio-/README.md

 # 📸 Allan Constanza — Photography Portfolio

 A modern, responsive photography website built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 Features dynamic albums, lightbox viewing, and a cinematic landing page.
+I've included pictures from my recent travels and concerts that I have attended.

 ---